 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your visit to Elephant Green Hill.

-This project was established in late 2018 and is home to a small herd of elephants.
+Elephant Green Hill was established in late 2018 and is home to a small herd of elephants.
 The project is owned and managed by brothers, Jack & Ad and their wives, Paow & Oi.
 They heard about Lek and visited Elephant Nature Park seeking to learn more about elephant tourism based on our 'Saddle Off' model.
 This provided the inspiration to set up Elephant Green Hill with Lek’s assistance.
-The project now provides a caring home to a small herd of elephants, who in the past used to do logging and later elephant riding.
-An important ambition of the owners of this project is to develop a reforestation program, which with the help of visitors will grow plants important to elephant’s health and repopulates the surrounding hillsides with other species of trees that are fast disappearing.
-Pop used to be involved in a plant genetics conservation project from which he gained valuable botanical knowledge.
+The project now provides a caring home to a small herd of elephants, who in the past used to do logging, later elephant riding and performances.
+An important part of this project is their reforestation program, which grows plants important to elephant’s health and repopulates the surrounding hillsides with other species of trees.
 They currently grow an abundance of grass on their land and also plan to expand a banana plantation to help provide for the elephants.